model-checking/verify-rust-std/doc/src/tools/kani.md

 # Kani Rust Verifier

-The Kani Rust Verifier is a bit-precise model checker for Rust.
+The [Kani Rust Verifier](https://github.com/model-checking/kani) is a bit-precise model checker for Rust.
-Kani is designed to prove safety properties in your code as well as the absence of undefined behavior.
-It uses formal methods under the hood to ensure that Rust programs adhere to user specified properties.
+Kani is designed to prove safety properties in your code as well as the absence of some forms of undefined behavior.
+It uses model checking under the hood to ensure that Rust programs adhere to user specified properties.

 You can find more informations about how to install in [this section of the Kani book](https://model-checking.github.io/kani/install-guide.html).